Using images in email elevates plain text emails. It is the main reason that marketers opt for HTML emails instead of plain text emails.

 Visual content helps people retain information.
 In fact, if a relevant image is paired with a piece of information, people retain 65% of the information three days later.
-And that is why 51% of B2C marketers consider creating engaging visual content as one of their main 3 priorities, according to the Content Marketing Institute.
+And that is why 51% of B2C marketers consider creating engaging visual content is one of their main 3 priorities, according to the Content Marketing Institute.

 If you have been facing issues with embedding images in emails, and if you are tired of sending broken emails, continue reading this blog post.
 We will walk you through everything you need to know how to embed an image in an email effectively.

-Coding Images in HTML Emails
+Coding images in HTML emails

 To send images in HTML emails, you can’t send them as graphic attachments, accompanying your email content.
 Rather host them on a web server and pull them into your email using absolute source links in your code.